Content: Three general

 What do you conclude from the synthesis of the quote and your

 observations?
-This phase is the for papers. most important with regard to devising
+This phase is the most important with regard to devising

 conclusions become fodder for theses—or things you believe the work of